Porges/ways-to-play/src/games/pigeon-tickets/index.md

 lang="la">obiter
 dictum</span>](https://en.wikipedia.org/wiki/Obiter_dictum) — that pakapoo was
-defined by the Act as a “game of chance” and not a lottery,[@JoeQuickVCox] was to have an effect on other cases.
+defined by the Act as a “game of chance” and not a lottery,[@JoeQuickVCox] was to have a lasting effect on other cases.
 In 1903 a case in the Magistrate’s Court was dismissed on the basis that pakapoo was a game of chance, and not a lottery;[@PakAPooNotALottery] taken at face value, the Act stated that games of chance were only illegal if played in public places.